By Dr. Dimitri Karalis

 5. Loving and compassionate thoughts, lead to family and social harmony, which ends in enviable happiness and prosperity.

-6. Openness, progressive thoughts and tolerance for others, leads to intellectual and spiritual blooms that the world loves and admires everlastingly.
+6. Openness, progressive thoughts and tolerance for others, leads to intellectual and spiritual bloom that the world loves and admires everlastingly.

 The cosmic wheel turns and writes uninterrupted and without a single omission.
 All our deeds and thoughts have been stored in its mental soil that we will harvest definitely some day.
 They are written with flaming words upon the door of eternity.
 Nobody can deny them; non-can remove and nobody can escape.
 He, who put his hands in the flaming fire, will pay always with burning skin.
 The same exactly happens with our thoughts and deeds.
 Hate, jealousy, envy, revenge, fear, sycophancy, and all other selfish deeds, are fires that BURN.